 Many post-licensure RN to BSN students hold certifications in specialty areas of nursing practice.
 The Nursing Department recognizes that certification represents the attainment of significant knowledge in areas of nursing beyond basic practice.
 A written request for elective credit with evidence of current certification must be submitted to the BSN Post-Licensure Program Director.
-Students are eligible for only one certification/3 credit elective.
+Students admitted on the Plan of Study prior to Fall 2015 are eligible for only one certification/3 credit elective.